tv2/casparcg-cliptool/README.md

 The operation mode of a channel can be selected from a dropdown on the settings page.
 This is described in more detail during the [operation mode](#operation-mode) section under Settings.

-Once in the 'Edit Visibility' operation mode, then clicking on files will toggle their visibility, hiding them once out of the 'Edit Visibility' operation mode.
+Once in the 'Edit Visibility' operation mode, clicking on files will toggle their visibility, hiding them once out of the 'Edit Visibility' operation mode.
 Files that are currently being played or loaded on one or more tabs can not be hidden, and attempting to do so will show a popup stating so.
 Files that are currently marked to be hidden will be shrunken and greyed out with a brown background.
 An image showing a hidden file among non-hidden ones can be seen below.